 Click on the image for pictures, information, and tips on how to enjoy Blarney Castle.

 Pictures definitely DO justice to these amazing basalt columns in County Atrim, which stretch mysteriously toward Scotland from the coast of Northern Ireland.
 Show a picture of perfectly formed columns fading into the distance.
 Tell the story of Finn MacCool and his epic effort to build a stone bridge to Scotland.

 Click on the image for more information on the incredible Giant's Causeway!

 Proudly displayed in the Old Library at Trinity College in Dublin, this Book is 680 pages long (and unfinished) and over 1200 years old.
 Show a beautiful picture of the Long Hall in the Old Library where it is housed (photos of the Book itself are not permitted).
 Tell how (and why) most important stories were told in pictures (most people at the time were not able to read the written word).

 Do not miss the amazing book of Kells.
 Click the picture for more information and tips on how to enjoy it!

 Older than the pyramids in Egypt, this amazing passage tomb in County Meath is world heritage site and a testament to the ingenuity of ancient times.
 Show a picture of its massive facade.
 Tell how the best time to visit is Winter Solstice, when the main chamber is illuminated by the sun through a perfectly designed roof-box.

 I KNOW - hard to believe.
 If you would like to know more, click on the image.

-And it is lovely.
 Click on the image to add this fascinating landmark to your Ireland sightseeing tour.